altruios/namshubettulpa/public/namshubettulpa/chapters/vows.md

 # VOWS
 {
 mn:K
-~Kent sat in the waiting room~
+~Kent sat in the waiting room.
-~Nurses bustling about~
+Nurses bustling about.
-~A chorus of beeps from machines lay in the distance beyond a set of doors~ ~Above him an angry news anchor~
+A chorus of beeps from machines lay in the distance beyond a set of doors.
+Above him an angry news anchor.
-~Complaining about something Kent didn't care about or listen to~ ~A chorus of low murmurs and coughs filled out the white noise~ ~His eyes were heavy, and he held his head in his hands, resting them~ ~He found a ledge for his head to lean back - and drifted off to sleep~ ~He awoke suddenly to his name being called~
+Complaining about something Kent didn't care about or listen to.
+A chorus of low murmurs and coughs filled out the white noise~ ~His eyes were heavy, and he held his head in his hands, resting them.
+He found a ledge for his head to lean back - and drifted off to sleep.
+He awoke suddenly to his name being called.
-~A nurse at the double doors looked at him expectantly~ *A yawn later he was up, and followed the nurse a few paces behind* *He looked at the clock they passed*
+A nurse at the double doors looked at him expectantly~ *A yawn later he was up, and followed the nurse a few paces behind.
+He looked at the clock they passed*
 'K::A few minutes of sleep was worse than none.'
 ~But he had been here for hours already~
 "N::You can see him, but he's not awake yet."